devm1023/GeekTalentDB/README.txt

 * To build the skill clouds for job titles, companies and skills do

     python3 analytics_build_skillclouds.py <njobs> <batchsize> \
+        <category-threshold> <skill-threshold> <count-threshold>
         [(titles | companies | skills) [<start-value>]]

-The third argument specifies the type of skill cloud to build.
+The 6th argument specifies the type of skill cloud to build.
 If it is omitted all skill clouds are built.
-Example
+Arguments 3 and 4 specify the minimum number of records that must exist for a certain skill, title, or company so that it is considered in the skill cloud computation. (<category-threshold> refers to titles, companies, or skills depending on the 6th argument.) <count-threshold>
+is the minimum number of records of a certain category having a certain skill which are necessaryt to make a connection between the category and the skill.
+Example:

-    python3 analytics_build_skillclouds.py 4 200
+    python3 analytics_build_skillclouds.py 4 200 10 10 3

 geekmaps